About me

 Thus, I started working as a consultant for software development in the hope of improving my non-technical skills.
 I managed projects ranging from in the health sector in California from the west to functional safety trainings in South Korea in the east.
 On becoming a father, however, I was no longer willing to accept the required flexibility (i.e. leaving for abroad for two weeks with a week’s notice).

 So I joined the parent company and I am now responsible for the functional safety at their embedded software department.
-In this position I successfully lead an organizational change project to implement an ISO 26262-compliant development process that is now followed by more than two hundred developers.
+In this position I successfully lead an organizational change project to implement an ISO 26262-compliant development process that is now followed by more than five hundred developers.
 We certified most of our software in 2016 and a big code generator in 2017.
-But there is more to come…
+Since then the surveillance assessments passed smoothly.